rykugur/dotfiles/README.md

 dotfiles
 ========

+This is a very poorly named repo.

+This is also not much of a README.

 Various linux dot and config files.

 Be sure to call 'git submodule update --init --recursive' # apparently deprecated?